tektrg/command-bar-extension/README.md

+This fork will be synced every Saturday at 8:00 PM America/Chicago time until Anthropic closes the originating source code.
+When this happens, this repository will be archived in its entirety.
 # Command Bar Extension

 A minimal command bar browser extension, inspired by the Arc browser's Cmd+P functionality.
 This extension provides quick access to your tabs, bookmarks, and browsing history through a convenient command interface.